aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player UI/Confirmation handling/BaseAction.md

 - `currentturn` is set to -1 which unselects the player (the new one will be cycle on the next [player phase](../../Battle%20flow/Main%20turn%20life%20cycle.md#player-phase) update)

 ## Input 6 (switch party)
 This input is only processed when AllPartyFree returns true (all `playerdata` have a `cantmove` of 0 or below) or GetAlivePlayerAmmount returns exactly 1 (there is only one player with an `hp` above 0 with no `eatenby`).
-NOTE: this implies that it is possible to switch after an action if that action killed all, but one party member.
+NOTE: this implies that it is possible to switch after an action if that action killed all, but one party member TODO: recheck.

 - `caninputcooldown` is set to 2.0
 - The `Switch` sound is played